SirPotatoIV/enter-the-mongodb-realm/README.md

 My first attempt at a mongodb realm application.
 You may find some of my notes odd or obvious.
 As a new developer many of these tips/skills are new to me, so this documentation is also to help me.

+## Current State of Project

+- Focus: Managing user login state better.
+I think there is a way to do it with the ApolloProvider component as it uses the context hook.
+- Major Wins: Connected to Realm app, Autheticated a user using the Realm SDK, Performed a query using the GraphQL SDK.

 ## Quick Summary of Planned Tech Stack

 - React (functional/hooks) for front-end